azizsyed666-cmd/ai-pmo-automation/02-ai-raid-log-automation/README.md

 ---

-## 19. Current Limitations
+## 20. Current Limitations

 - The workflow currently uses a Manual Trigger
 - AI classification may still require human validation
-- Owners remain blank when they are not specified in the source
+- Owners remain blank when not specified in the source
-- Only High and Critical risks currently trigger emails
+- Only High and Critical risks currently trigger email alerts
 - Duplicate detection depends on normalized text keys
 - Google Sheets is suitable for a prototype but not a high-volume enterprise implementation

 ---

-## 20. Future Improvements
+## 21. Future Improvements

-Potential future enhancements include:

 - Microsoft Teams transcript ingestion
 - Gmail project-update ingestion